EnviroDIY/ModularSensors/README.md

 ## Available sensors

+There are a number of sensors supported by this library.
+Depending on the sensor, it may communicate with the Arduino board using as a serial peripheral interface (SPI), inter-integrated curcuit (I2C, also called "Wire"), or some type of universal synchronous/asynchronous receiver/transmitter (USART, almost always simply called "serial") (USART or serial includes transistor-transistor logic (TLL), RS232 (adapter needed), and RS485 (adapter needed) communication).
+See the section on [Processor Compatibility](#compatibility) for more specific notes on which pins are available for each type of communication on the various supported processors.

+Essentially all of the sensors can have their power supplies turned off between readings, but not all boards are able to switch output power on and off.
+When the sensor constructor asks for the Arduino pin controlling power on/off, use -1 for any board which is not capable of switching the output power on and off.
+_____

 #### <a name="MayflyOnboard"></a>Mayfly Onboard Sensors

 The version of the Mayfly is required as input (ie, "v0.3" or "v0.4" or "v0.5").
-A custom variable code can _optionally_ be entered as a second argument in the variable constructors.
+Any DS3231 connected via I2C can also be treated as an "onboard sensor" on any other non-Mayfly board.
+The DS3231 requires a 3.3V power supply.

 The main constuctor for the sensor object is: